The Doritos Locos Taco from Taco Bell and Doritos is a co-branding success story

 Thanks to social media, brands have more opportunities to reach and engage with consumers than ever before.
 Online exposure and distribution have also lowered the barrier of entry to the point where almost anyone can launch a brand.

 Such optimal conditions have led to a glut of brands in almost every imaginable industry of consumer goods and services.
 In order to stand out in fiercely competitive landscapes, co-branding is an increasingly common practice.
+Also, if you are looking for Vending machines australia supplier, Royal vending is the leading supplier of high quality modern snack, drinks and combination vending machines at the best prices.

 In co-branding, individual brands partner together in strategic marketing alliances, jointly creating unique goods and services.
 Here we take a look at five recent and upcoming co-brand partnerships and examine why each one works.